Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 - Grasses.
 Grass pollen, especially from ryegrass, is another common cause of allergic rhinitis.
 Grasses affect people from late spring to early summer.
 Grass allergies are experienced more in the late afternoon.

 - Tree Pollen.
 Small pollen grains from certain trees usually produce symptoms in the early spring.

 - Mold Spores.
-Mold spores grow on dead leaves and release spores into the air.
+Mold grows on dead leaves and releases spores into the air.
 They peak in the spring in warmer climates and in the fall in cooler climates.
-In some warmer parts of the United States, they may be prevalent year round.
+In some warmer parts of the United States, they may be prevalent year-round.

 Triggers of Perennial (Year-Round) Allergic Rhinitis

 Allergens in the home are the most common triggers of perennial (year-round) allergic rhinitis.
 Household allergens include:

 - House dust and mites; dust mites, specifically mite feces, are coated with enzymes that contain a powerful allergen

 - Pet dander